 The emphasis given in the 1950s to the 1970s to the production of single-cell protein (SCP) is now almost forgotten.
 The hope that microbes could provide a means of solving the world's food shortage by industrial production of cheap protein alternatives to meat protein were dashed by the realisation that resolution of problems on that scale has more to do with politics and economics than with biotechnology.
-Today, the emphasis has moved towards the use of wastes as substrates for microbial biomass production for animal feed and towards production of novel 'health' foods for sale in advanced economies.
+Today, the emphasis has moved towards the use of wastes as substrates for microbial biomass production, for animal feed and food grade materials as substrates in the production of biomass for use in new foods for sale in advanced economies.
 Fungal SCP must compete with established animal feeds like soya meal, the price of which can be kept artificially low for long periods.
 Any novel microbial protein that requires costly research and development and/or unusual and expensive production facilities will not to be able to compete.
 The two most successful applications for fungal protein in the food industry illustrate the different ways of coping with this economic fact of life.
 One example is the conversion of brewery wastes, using low-technology processes into flavourings, diet supplements and products like Marmite and Vegemite.
 Of course, these are yeast products but the example illustrates one successful model - start with a cheap (ideally, a waste-material) feedstock and use conventional production processes to make a product that sells at a relatively high retail price.
+230

-The oriental example is the production of Monascus products which can be obtained from submerged fermentation of food processing wastes and were valued at over US\$2 million in the Japanese market in 1992.
-The alternative successful model with a fungal product currently on the market is the myco-protein Quorn.
+The oriental example is the production of Monascus products, which can be obtained from submerged fermentation of food processing wastes and were valued at over US \$ 2 million in the Japanese market in 1992.

+The alternative successful model with a fungal product currently on the market is the Quorn product range based on myco-protein.
 This is the mycelium of a species of the filamentous soil-fungus Fusarium.
-Production details are given below but the mycelium is grown in a very large air-lift fermenter in a continuous-culture mode.
+Production details are given below but the mycelium is grown in a very large air-lift fermenter in a continuous-culture mode (Fig. 10.9).
 It is consequently a high-technology product.
-The market virtues of the material centre around its filamentous structure which enable it to simulate the fibrous nature of meat (Fig. 12).
-Coupled with the inherent nutritional value of fungal biomass, this permits the product to be sold as a low-fat, low-calorie, cholesterol-free health food to consumers who can afford to choose Quorn as a meat substitute.
-At a price.
-The retail prices of Ouorn and some other foods in the south Manchester supermarket to which we have already referred are shown in Table 3.
+The market virtues of the material centre on its filamentous structure, which enables it to simulate the fibrous nature of meat (Fig. 10.13).
+Coupled with the inherent nutritional value of fungal biomass, this permits the product to be sold as a low-fat, low-calorie, cholesterol-free health food to consumers who can afford to choose Quorn product as a meat substitute.
+The retail prices of Quorn product and some other foods in the south Manchester supermarket to which we have already referred are shown in Table 10.3.
 This little survey illustrates the difference between market value and market price.
-Ouorn is more expensive than most meat products (and most mushrooms), but it is sold as a 'meat alternative'.
+Quorn product is more expensive than most meat products (and most mushrooms), but it is sold as a 'meat alternative'.
 Evidently, it is not positioned in the market to be sold to consumers who cannot afford meat, but rather to those who can afford to pay a premium price for a health food.
-The retail price of Quorn reflects the perceived value created by the marketing, not the intrinsic value of the product.
+The retail price of Ouorn product reflects the perceived value created by the marketing, not the intrinsic value of the product.
 On the other hand, the retail price of mushrooms is their intrinsic value because severe competition in this sector of the market ensures that retail price very closely reflects actual costs of production, distribution and sale.